 Nonprofit pharmaceutical companies have limited capacity to offer alternatives for expensive drugs that are not off-patent or are protected by a market exclusivity.
-While many nonprofit companies contribute to drug discovery and development, they typically leverage partnerships with for-profit pharmaceutical companies to commercialize their products, which creates uncertainties about the pricing model that will be used.
-For example, although Targretin (bexarotene), a cancer drug, was developed by nonprofit pharmaceutical companies and now has generic competitors available, it was commercialized in partnership with a for-profit company 22 and is sold for almost \$30,000 for 100 capsules.
-51 A related challenge is that the business structure of nonprofit pharmaceutical companies with wholly owned for-profit subsidiaries has the potential to undermine their credibility regarding transparency in drug pricing.
+While many contribute to drug discovery and development, they typically leverage partnerships with for-profit pharmaceutical companies to commercialize their products, which creates uncertainties on the pricing model that will be used.
+For example, although Targretin (bexarotene), a cancer drug, was developed by nonprofit pharmaceutical companies and now has generic competitors available, it was commercialized in partnership with a for-profit company and is sold for almost \$30,000 for 100 capsules.
+Relatedly, the business structure of nonprofit pharmaceutical companies with wholly owned for-profit companies has the potential to undermine their credibility regarding transparency in drug pricing.
 One example is CivicaScript, a subsidiary of Civica that was established as a for-profit PBC, which focuses on generic drugs distributed via retail, mail, and outpatient channels for participating pharmacies.
-38

-The low levels of therapeutic concentration and market share achieved to date by nonprofit pharmaceutical companies may not be sufficient to disrupt drug pricing in the pharmaceutical market, for multiple reasons.
+The low levels of therapeutic concentration and market share of nonprofit pharmaceutical companies may not be sufficient to disrupt drug pricing in the pharmaceutical market for multiple reasons.
 First, stakeholders we interviewed noted that prices of nonprofit pharmaceutical company drugs may not be the lowest in the market at any given time because their prices are designed to create stability in the market and to be the lowest sustainable price for nonprofit pharmaceutical companies (see Drug Shortages for additional discussion).
-Second, since list prices for drugs do not reflect markups along the pharmaceutical supply chain for each distribution channel, it is difficult to quantify the actual savings for payers and patients when there is a mix in business models.
-This is especially true for drugs that are administered in hospitals or physician offices because the reimbursements for those drugs are usually bundled with the reimbursements for other services.
-Third, while OTC products tend to be low cost, OTC drugs are not covered by health insurance, which may limit patient savings as well as the number and types of patients that could benefit from these drugs.
+Second, like in the for-profit pharmaceutical sector, since list prices for drugs do not reflect markups along the pharmaceutical supply chain for each distribution channel, it is difficult to quantify the actual savings for payers and patients when there is a mix in business models.
+This is especially true for drugs that are administered in hospitals or physician offices because the reimbursements for those drugs are usually bundled with the reimbursement for other services.
+Third, while OTC products tend to be low cost, OTC drugs are not covered by health insurance, which may limit the savings, number, and types of patients that could benefit from these drugs.